 I was going to write about Mother’s Day last week.
-All I sad staring at my cursor for a solid hour, and nothing appeared on the page.
+All I did was stare at my cursor for a solid hour, and nothing appeared on the page.
 I don’t know… maybe I was tired, maybe I was more affected than I thought…

 Well… if I am honest I was a little annoyed.